College Factual by our College Data Analytics Team

 Bachelor's Degree Highest Degree Type

-Taylor University is one of the finest schools in the United States for getting a degree in film, video & photographic arts.
-Located in the town of Upland, Taylor U is a private not-for-profit university with a small student population.
-This university ranks 21st out of 42 schools for overall quality in the state of Indiana.
+Taylor University is one of the finest schools in the country for getting a degree in film, video & photographic arts.
+Taylor U is a small private not-for-profit university located in the rural area of Upland.
+This university ranks 18th out of 41 schools for overall quality in the state of Indiana.

-There were approximately 13 film, video & photographic arts students who graduated with this degree at Taylor U in the most recent data year.
-After graduation, film degree recipients generally make an average of $29,159 in their early careers.
+There were approximately 29 film, video & photographic arts students who graduated with this degree at Taylor U in the most recent year we have data available.

 More information about a degree in film, video & photographic arts from Taylor University